Users clicking "unsubscribe" on a forwarded CAC group email can unsubscribe a another user from a group

 USERNAME, do you really want to unsubscribe from all notifications for the group, GROUPNAME?

-#8 Updated by Raymond Hoh about 1 month ago
+#8 Updated by Raymond Hoh 3 months ago

 - Status changed from Assigned to Resolved

 I've added the username to the form when unsubscribing from a group's email notifications in https://github.com/cuny-academic-commons/cac/commit/15837e6e29866d7457b47ab459f20fbd6d61ca71